aithoughts/aipm-chat/contributing/Basic/Architecture.md

 ## Plugin Market

-The Plugin Market is another key component of LobeChat, offering various plugins to extend the functionality and features of LobeChat.
+The Plugin Market is another key component of LobeChat, offering various plugins to extend the functionality and features of LoiChat.
 Plugins can be independent functional modules or integrated with agents from the Agents Market.
 During conversations, the assistant automatically identifies user input, recognizes suitable plugins, and passes them to the corresponding plugins for processing and returns the results.

 ## Security and Performance Optimization

 LobeChat's security strategy includes authentication and permission management.
 Users need to authenticate before using LobeChat, and operations are restricted based on the user's permissions.

-To optimize performance, LobeChat utilizes Next.js SSR functionality to achieve fast page loading and response times.
+To optimize performance, LoiChat utilizes Next.js SSR functionality to achieve fast page loading and response times.
 Additionally, a series of performance optimization measures are implemented, including code splitting, caching, and resource compression.

 ## Development and Deployment Process